 For now, transatlantic flights take around 7-hours.
-There is no quicker way to fly but if you can fly in Business Class, the flight is more comfortable.
+There is no quicker way to fly, but the flight is more comfortable if you can fly in Business Class.
 Find out how to upgrade your flight to Business Class for free.

 To forecast demand for supersonic air travel, Spike Aerospace analyzed the flight routes taken by the 4 billion global passengers that flew in 2017; 11 million passengers per day on over 150,000 flights.
-Information on origin-destinations, distances travelled, types of passengers, cabin class and airlines to identify opportunity and potential demand.
+Information on origin-destinations, distances traveled, types of passengers, cabin class, and airlines to identify opportunity and potential demand.
 Of particular interest were long-distance flights where supersonic speeds provide the most value.

-Kachoria added “Passengers travel for lots of reasons, personal and business, but everyone wants to get there in the shortest amount of time possible for a reasonable fare.”
-Advances and innovations in a number of technical areas promises to make faster, more efficient and quieter supersonic flight possible by mid 2020s.
-Optimized aerodynamics, quieter engines and composite materials are all technologies that make supersonic aircraft viable.
+Kachoria added, “Passengers travel for lots of reasons, personal and business, but everyone wants to get there in the shortest amount of time possible for a reasonable fare.”
+Advances and innovations in several technical areas promise to make faster, more efficient, and quieter supersonic flight possible by mid-2020s.
+Optimized aerodynamics, quieter engines, and composite materials are all technologies that make supersonic aircraft viable.

 Spike Aerospace is developing a very low-boom supersonic jet, the Spike S-512, to meet market demand for quiet supersonic air travel.
-The 18 passenger jet will fly at twice the speeds of today’s jets (Mach 1.6) and at fares competitive with business or first class tickets.
-In addition, a larger 40-50 passenger supersonic jet is in early stages of design.
-The company is in advanced discussions with airlines, private customers and leasing operators for both aircraft.
+The 18 passenger jet will fly at twice the speeds of today’s jets (Mach 1.6) and at fares competitive with business or first-class tickets.
+In addition, a larger 40-50 passenger supersonic jet is in the early stages of design.
+The company is in advanced discussions with airlines, private customers, and leasing operators for both aircraft.